mpflynnx/PizzaStore/README.md

 There are many benefits to this approach:

-Easier to get started: With four lines of code, you can have an API up and running quickly.
+Easier to get started: With four lines of code, I can have an API up and running quickly.

-Progressive enhancement: Add features when you need them.
+Progressive enhancement: Add features when I need them.
 Until then, your program code stays small. .NET 6 latest features: Use all the latest features from .NET 6 like top-level statements and records.